Ma khaen - Laotian mountain pepper

 - dihydrocarveol as in black pepper and black tea, and

 - the bitter terpinol, - mainly found in the seeds - as in cranberries.

-This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus, such as shellfish and shellfish, white fish, salmon, white butter sauces, veal, pork and duck Can be eaten raw and on added at the last moment, and is delicious in vegetable salads and in desserts or with fruit.
+This pepper is therefore delicious in combination with the aforementioned spices, and in general with products that go well with citrus, such as shellfish and shellfish, white fish, salmon, white butter sauces, veal, pork and duck.
+Can be eaten raw and added at the last minute, and is delicious in vegetable salads and in desserts or with fruit.

 In India, it is preferred to use the pepper called triphal (Marathi) or triphala (Gujarati) 'pure', that is, not in combination with other spices.
-Triphal is mainly used in fish dishes, just like in Vietnam, where mountain pepper is eaten with grilled fish, with grilled or dried meat and with smoked buffalo meat.
+Triphal is mainly used in fish dishes, just like in Vietnam, where the mountain pepper is eaten with grilled fish, with grilled or dried meat and with smoked buffalo meat.
 Sometimes meat is rubbed with ground mountain pepper to make the meat easier to keep.

 Roast the whole fruit.
 Crush the fruit to release the seeds.
-It is best to use a mortar for these, and it is best to grind the seed shells.
+It is best to mortar these, and the seed shells are best ground.
 Just like the whole berries (with seeds), if crispy roasted beforehand.